PaloAltoNetworks/terraform-provider-scm/docs/data-sources/logical_router_list.md

 - `limit` (Number) The max number of items to return.
 Default: 200.
 - `name` (String) The name of the item.
 - `offset` (Number) The offset of the first item to return.
+- `pagination` (Boolean) The parameter to mention if the response should be paginated.
+By default, its set to false
 - `snippet` (String) The snippet of the item.

 ### Read-Only